Teaching resource Concertina comic book

 Learning objectives

-• Learning how to make your own concertina book
+• Learn how to make a concertina (folded) book.

 Learning outcomes